gussamer/qfpm/README.md

     npm run setup
     ```

- \* qfpm has no external dependancies all warnings are due to packages salesforce uses in their default project package.json
+ \* all warnings are due to packages salesforce uses in their default project package.json

 ## Use